pmitros/cpsd-lottery/docs/schools/mlk.md

 ### Do all the classes have room parents?
 Who is in charge of planning classroom events?
 ### How integrated is the school?

 The school has a strong African American community and a strong Asian community.
-As a school named after Dr. Martin Luther King, but with a Chinese Immersion program, there is sometime some friction between which of these shall be more emphasized in the school.
+As a school named after Dr. Martin Luther King, but with a Chinese Immersion program, there is occasionally some friction between which of these shall be more emphasized in the school.

+### History
+The Cambridge School District originally had just one school named after Martin Luther King.
+At the time, Graham and Parks was an extremely progressive, open, and oversubscribed school.
+Parents looking for a similar model opened up an open classroom pilot at the MLK school.
+For many years, the school had two programs: mainstream and King Open.
+Eventually, King Open split off into its own school, while MLK kept the more traditional education model (which it still follows today).
+In 2011, a similar group of parents opened up an innovative Chinese Immersion program, again, within the MLK school.
+The school is again split into two tr, with about 40% of students in the immersion track, and about 60% in the non-immersion track.
+Students from both tracks mix (and increasingly in higher grades, where the English half of the day becomes fully integrated).
+The immersion track tends to be **extremely** oversubscribed.
+There are expected to be no spots available for children without siblings already in the program in the 2018 lottery.
+The mainstream track, most parents who try can get it on.

+So on the [school lottery](/#lottery) sheet, you will see four different choices in schools named after Dr. King.
+Make sure you pick the right one!